pchinjr/fcc-serverless-data/readme.md

 ## Course Objectives

 Create Person - create single record
 Create People - batch records

-Find By Name - returns array of matching names
+`post-person` - Receives JSON of an array, so it can set one or multiple items.

-Find One by Food - return only one record that matches food
+Find By Name - returns array of matching names `get-api-000name` - matches route param to unique email Find person by ID - unique find one id

-Find person by ID - unique find one id
+Find One by Food - return only one record that matches food `get-api-food` - matches query string param to food

 Find, edit, and save - find by unique id, add new array item to favorite food